Brendan O'Carroll: Personal life

 O'Carroll was married to Doreen Dowdall from 1977 until their divorce in 1999.
 They had four children; their first, Brendan Jr., died shortly after birth in 1976.
-The surviving children are Fiona, Danny and Eric.
-In 2005, he married actress Jennifer Gibney; the couple live in Davenport, Florida.
+The surviving children are Fiona, Danny, and Eric.
+In 2005, he married actress Jennifer Gibney; the couple live in Davenport, Florida, US.

 O'Carroll has dyslexia, a condition also shared by his sons.

 Family history

 O'Carroll's paternal grandfather Peter O'Carroll, a father of seven and a prominent republican, was shot dead on 16 October 1920 at his home in Manor Street, Dublin.
 Two of his sons were Irish Republican Army volunteers.
 The incident was investigated in the television series Who Do You Think You Are?
-In March 2016, O'Carroll appeared in the BBC2 documentary Brendan O'Carroll – My Family at War, which explored the involvement of three of his uncles—Liam, James and Peadar O'Carroll—in the Easter Rising.
+In March 2016, O'Carroll appeared in the BBC Two documentary Brendan O'Carroll – My Family at War, which explored the involvement of three of his uncles in the Easter Rising.